-The department publishes migration statistics quarterly and intends to publish migration statistics for the second quarter of this year on 21 August 2014.
+The Department publishes migration statistics quarterly and intends to publish migration statistics for up to January 2016 later this year.
 Although the exact breakdown of the information requested will not be published, it will form part of the overall figures.
 Premature release of the subset of data requested could form part of a series of requests which together could build up a picture of the overall data due to be published.
-Although it is accepted that you may not necessarily be interested in making subsequent requests, information released to one person under the FOI Act is in effect released to the public at large.
+Although it is accepted that you may not necessarily be interested in making subsequent requests, information released to one person under the FOI Act is, in effect, released to the public at large.
 This would provide an opportunity for others to submit additional requests ahead of the planned publication date in order to obtain the information prematurely.

-Premature disclosure of statistics without adhering to established pre-publication procedures (which includes internal consultation about the final statistics being published) would undermine the department's ability to use its staff resources effectively in a planned way, so that reasonable publication timetables are not affected.
-We conclude that the overall balance of the public interest lies in favour of withholding the information to ensure that the Home Office is able to conduct publication of migration statistics in a managed and coherent way.
+Premature disclosure of statistics without adhering to established pre-publication procedures (which include internal consultation about the final statistics being published) would undermine the Department's ability to use its staff resources effectively in a planned way, so that reasonable publication timetables are not affected.
+We conclude that the overall balance of the public interest lies in favour of withholding the information to ensure that the Home Office is able to publish migration statistics in a managed and coherent way.